GeorgeNonis/Note-Manager/README.md

 ### Target of Note Manager :triangular_flag_on_post:

 <p>
-      <h3>Fullstack project with Node.js and Express.js</h3>
+      <h3>Fullstack project with Node.js & Express.js & React.js
-      <h3>This project by itself was a huge boost for my experience as I learned how to write backend code as well,</h3>
-      <h3>and what http request's are being handled and also how as Frontend dev's we receive response's from the Backend</h3>
-         <h3>No Css library's have been used or Javascript lib and the reason is I wanted this project to be a challenge</h3>
-         <h3>for me as I had to see how to think outside of the box to implement it's feature's</h3>
+      This project by itself was a huge boost for my experience as I learned how to write backend code as well, and what http request's are being handled and also how as Frontend dev's we receive response's from the Backend No Css library's have been used or Javascript lib and the reason is I wanted this project to be a challenge for me as I had to see how to think outside of the box to implement it's feature's</h3>

 </p>